sp7t/project-athena/CONTRIBUTING.md

     - **Chore**: For routine maintenance tasks, refactoring, or other non-feature/bug work.
 (Uses `chore.md`)
     - **Setup**: For issues related to project setup or environment configuration.
 (Uses `setup.md`)
     - **Test**: For tasks related to writing or updating tests.
 (Uses `test.md`)
 4.  **Fill out the template fields** as thoroughly as possible.
-Provide clear titles, detailed descriptions, steps to reproduce (for bugs), acceptance criteria (for features), and any other relevant information.
+Provide clear titles, detailed descriptions, steps to reproduce (for bugs), and any other relevant information.
 5.  **Assign yourself** or relevant team members if applicable.
 6.  **Add appropriate labels** (e.g., `bug`, `feature`, `documentation`, `backend`, `frontend`).